Business Administration (BUAD)

 BUAD 3338.
 Entrepreneurial Law.
 3 Hours.

-This course is an examination of the major legal issues confronting entrepreneurs and owners of small businesses.
+Students examine the major legal issues confronting entrepreneurs and owners of small businesses.
 The course presents an overview of the legal issues, strategies and documents required to start a new business, raise capital and manage legal and civil liability.
 An assortment of legal documents, such as employment contracts, sales contracts, insurance contracts, and shareholder agreements will be examined.
 Procedures to protect intellectual property will also be addressed.

 BUAD 3345.
-Entreprenuership I- Startup.
+Entreprenuership I - Startup.
 3 Hours.

-Provides an overview of theories of entrepreneurship, the process of creating wealth, and public policies that encourage new venture formation and economic growth.
+Students are provided an overview of theories of entrepreneurship, the process of creating wealth, and public policies that encourage new venture formation and economic growth.

 BUAD 3355.
 Business Law.
 3 Hours.